-What Can a Handyman Do in Charlotte, North Carolina?
+What Can a Handyman Do Without a License in Charlotte, North Carolina?

 For most small “handyman” jobs in Charlotte (Mecklenburg County), North Carolina does not require a state general contractor license as long as the total project cost stays under the state’s general-contractor threshold.
 However, North Carolina is strict about trade licensing: electrical, plumbing, and HVAC/refrigeration work generally requires a state trade license regardless of job size, and many projects still require local permits/inspections even if you are under the contractor-license threshold.